-The Principle of Brightwork
+The Principle of Brightwork as Evidence-Based

 Brightwork is based upon the principle of providing accurate information on SAP and other IT related topics, no matter what the outcome and whether that information is “positive” or “negative.”

-In our view, the information commonly available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, Forrester) is of very low quality.
-SAP and their surrogates provide “negative information” all the time.
-It is both information designed to get companies to make decisions that are against their interests as well as information that is both false and designed to take business away from the competition.
+In our view, the information commonly available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, Forrester) is of deficient quality.
+SAP and their proxies provide “negative information” all the time.
+It is both information designed to get companies to make decisions against their interests and information that is both false and designed to take business away from the competition.

+SAP and SAP consulting firms hide important information from prospects and sell applications and implementations based upon their revenue needs rather than customer needs.
 This explains why there is so much waste in the SAP market.

-Hopefully, this answers questions as to why Brightwork provides the type of research and coverage that we do.
+Hopefully, this answers questions as to why Brightwork provides the type of research and coverage we do.

 How We Arrive At Out Information on Enterprise Software